35 Idioms About Secrets

 • “Who told you?”
 “A little bird.”

-Other ways to say: I heard, Someone told me
+Other ways to say: I heard, Someone told me, Word got out

-Fun Fact/Origin: From old stories where birds carry news.
+Fun Fact/Origin: Comes from old fairy tales and stories where birds carry messages or overhear people.

 19. Button your lip